Silver-Ore-Team/zBassMusic/README.md

 # zBassMusic

-zBassMusic is a modern music system for Gothic I and Gothic II NotR based on [BASS Audio Library](https://www.un4seen.com/) distributed as a Union plugin.
-It replaces the old DirectMusic system to let the modders create music for Gothic as regular audio files instead of unfriendly DirectMusic format.
+zBassMusic is a modern music system for Gothic games based on ZenGin.
+It replaces the original DirectMusic system with a custom engine built on top of [BASS Audio Library](https://www.un4seen.com/) to provide easier workflow for composers and additional functions for the perfect soundtrack design.
+The most important features include:

 Features:

-* Music playback with modern audio formats like WAV, MP3, OGG
+* Direct playback of common audio formats (WAV, OGG, MP3) instead of DirectMusic proprietary formats
-* Out-of-the-box support for existing `C_MUSICTHEME` instances
+* Out-of-the-box support for existing music theme definitions (just change the audio file)
-* Scriptable interface to control music playback from Daedalus scripts
+* Alternative scheduling & transition systems to support smooth cross-fades between themes
-* Loading music files from VDFS volumes (excluding .sgt)
+* Loading of music files from VDF volumes (DirectMusic required physical files)
+* Scriptable interface for controlling the system from Deadalus scripts
-* Backwards compatibility with DirectMusic .sgt files - they are forwarded to original system
+* Backward compatibility with original .sgt music (it's redirected to the DirectMusic system)

-## Project Status

-The project is under development, but starting with the v0.1.0 version, we consider its core stable for general use.
-Now we focus on implementing more advanced control over the playback & transitions, like fine-tuning the transition time points to cross-fade songs right on the beat.

 ## Getting Started

 Download `zBassMusic.vdf` and place it inside `<GOTHIC_ROOT>/Data` with Union installed to automatically load the system at the start of the game.
 With default settings you can use modern audio formats directly in `MusicInst.d` like:

 ```cpp
 instance SYS_MENU(C_MUSICTHEME_DEF)
 {